 Integration

 variable.
-Without this configuration, attempts to execute WebDriver scripts using Chromedriver may result in a Chromedriver executable needs to be in Path
+If this configuration is not done, then running of WebDriver scripts using Chromedriver will give an error like Chromedriver executable needs to be in Path

 Why is Chromedriver important?